PvPClt/project/album_en.md

 (A heavy pause hangs in the air)

-**Putin** (with a dark, ironic smile):
+**Putin** (with an ironic smile):

 — You know, a Nobel would look even better on my chest than on yours.
 Just think of the headline: "War Criminal Putin, Nobel Laureate."
-That is the ultimate power move.
+That is the ultimate  proof of my power over the world.
 It's even cooler than my army at the gates of Paris!
 That's how you bend this cowardly Europe over and fuck it good and proper!

 **Trump** (nervously):